Agence-DnD/PIMGento/README.md

 # PimGento

 PimGento is a Magento extension that allows you to import your catalog from Akeneo CSV files into Magento.

+## How it works

+Pimgento reads CSV files from Akeneo and insert data directly in Magento database.
+In this way, it makes imports very fast and doesn't disturb your e-commerce website.
+With PimGento, you can import these informations :
+* Categories
+* Families
+* Attributes
+* Options
+* Products
+* Products positions by category
+* Images
+* Stocks

 ## Features

+* Plug and Play : We payed attention to the code and followed the Magento code instructions so you can easly install this extension on your store without any troubleshooting (see [installation](#installation)).
+* Totally flexible : We add plenty of configurations.
+We didn't write any specific value in our code : No hard coding.
+* User Friendly : We think the interface the easiest possible.
+We developp a dashboard where you can see your import running.
+We even add some colors :)
+* Manual or automatic : Free to choose !
+You can either upload and import your CSV files from the Magento backoffice or simply let the automatics tasks run different import with CSV files located in a directory of your server.
+* SEO ready : 404 pages, it's over !
+With PimGento, you don't loose SEO on your product and category pages.
+If their names change, Pimgento create automatically a rewrite from the old URL to the new one.
+* Synchrone / Asynchrone : We can import right now your data in order to show them on the fron-office or schedule a task in the coming days.
+Very usefull to prepare a marketing operation for instance.
+* Fast import : PimGento is from 10 to 20 times faster than API or import system deliver with Magento.
+* Performance : Imports with PimGento don't slow down the store.
+Besides, you can select which cache you want to clear at the end of your import.
+* Multi-X : PimGento supports all types of Magento structure.
+If you had multi-website and multi-store with lot of different languages, imports still work well.

 ## Requirements